+The Phlebotomy certificate may be an extension of the Nursing Assistant Certificate to earn stackable, short-term, entry-level certificates in the health care arena.
 Upon completion of this certificate, the student will be eligible to take the American Society of Phlebotomy Technician certification exam.
-Successful completion of this exam, the student will be able to work as a certified phlebotomist.
+Upon successful completion of this exam, the student will be able to work as a certified phlebotomist.